 Pallets dimensions the Length dimension is typically the direction of the stringers and in the pallet industry the dimensions are normally called out as Width x Length versus Length x Width as done in the crating industry.
-However, to avoid confusion, in Crate Pro 6 the first dimension is always Length not matter if its for a crate or pallet.
+However, to avoid confusion, because Crate Pro was designed for crating companies, in Crate Pro 6 the first dimension is always Length no matter if its for a crate or pallet.
 Length for pallets is the direction of the stringers

 So while a pallet is typically called out as 40 x48 (width x length), Crate Pro 6 will default to 48 x 40 when creating a new pallet design (length x width) where length is the direction of the stringer.

 When entering dimensions it is Length x Width x Height *

 * The industry standard of Length x Width is based on the construction methodology of the crate itself.
 For greatest crate strength the expectation is Length is called out first and is generally equal to or greater than the Width dimension.
 However, more experience craters may swap these dimensions if the order requires it

 Inside dimensions are based on inside panel to panel dimension.
 The panel consists of the sheathing material (plywood or lumber) and the cleating material added to the panel.
 For inside cleated crates, the ID is based on the inside edge of the panel cleats to the inside edge of the opposing panel without regard to added obstructions.

 Users need to be aware of 'Obstructions'.
 These are additional components that are not part of the initial calculation and reduce the available content area but will not change the inside dimension as calculated .
 These are joists, load members and gussets and additional components the user may add.
 Be sure to account for these added items when determining the ID required if it affects the available content area.